 Natural gas is a mixture of gases that are rich in hydrocarbons.
 These gases include methane, nitrogen, carbon dioxide, etc., which are all naturally found in the atmosphere.
 Hydrocarbons are the most broadly used organic compound and quite literally the driving force of modern civilization; the modern world relies on energy.

 Natural gas is the most environmentally friendly hydrocarbon fossil fuel as it is clean burning and very efficient.
 Natural gas’ combustion emits about half the rate of CO2 as coal per kilowatt hour of electricity generated.

 How is natural gas used?

 Natural gas is used to generate electricity and heat, make materials and products, and as a fuel for a variety of industrial applications.
 Residentially, natural gas is used most commonly in space heating and water heating, but is also used in stoves, ovens, clothing dryers, light fixtures, and other appliances.
-Natural gas generates 33.95% of U.S. electricity, more than any other fuel.
+Natural gas generates more of the United States' electricity than any other fuel.

 Natural gas is also a chemical feedstock in the manufacturing of plastics and other commercially important organic chemicals.
 Many useful commodity plastics are derived from modifying natural gas.

 Products ranging from computers, phones, food packaging, medical equipment, furniture, vehicle interior, tires, asphalt, tools, toys, diapers, drugs, cosmetics, and clothing containing microfibers or other synthetic material, all contain various plastics created from natural gas.

 For more information on this process, visit: How Plastic is made from Natural Gas

 What are some benefits of using natural gas?